Updated: Sep 9

 As an owner and co-founder of Captive Radiology, my partner, Dave Kelly, and I have committed almost 20 years of our lives to the highest quality and most compassionate diagnostic imaging services for our partners and their individual patients.
 From our own experiences, we realize how important accurate diagnosis and patient access to care is and how vital a compassionate and empathetic experience is to those whose care depends on it.

 In 2017, I was diagnosed with prostate cancer.
 Almost every area of my prostate had cancer in it.
-After much testing and consultation, I elected to have the prostatectomy to remove the cancerous prostate and nearby lymph nodes.
+After much testing and consultation, I elected to have a prostatectomy to remove the cancerous prostate and nearby lymph nodes.
 For four years, I maintained a non-detectable PSA level.
 This gave me hope that I was done with this.
 However, in May of 2021, my PSA began to show up in the detectable range once again.

-Even before this rise in PSA, I have been actively involved in research and lobbying for greater access to the latest diagnostic abilities offered by PET/CT, Axumin and newer PSMA’s being developed.
-My thought has always been that with these new means of diagnosing and pinpointing where the cancer has recurred, we could target it rather than just radiating where we thought it could be.
+Even before this rise in PSA, I have been actively involved in research and lobbying for greater access to the latest diagnostic abilities offered by PET/CT, Axumin, and newer PSMA’s being developed.
+My thought has always been that with these new means of diagnosing and pinpointing where cancer has recurred, we could target it rather than just radiating where we thought it could be.

-I am now one of these men who can choose the procedures that have been done for over 50 years, chemical castration and random radiation, or choose to pinpoint where the recurring cancer is so that a targeted and individualized approach can possibly be used.
+I am now one of these men who can choose the procedures that have been done for over 50 years, chemical castration and random radiation, or choose to pinpoint where the recurring cancer is so that a targeted and individualized approach can be used.